HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_PriyamMehta.md

 /run/beamOn 100
 ```

-There are lots of additional commands which can be used for further manipulation.
-A detailed example of macrofile for `ONNXRuntime` can be viewed [here](https://gitlab.cern.ch/prmehta/geant4_par04/-/blob/master/examplePar04_onnx.mac).
+There are additional commands which can be used to configure the settings of each execution provider.
+A detailed example of macro file for `ONNXRuntime` can be viewed [here](https://gitlab.cern.ch/prmehta/geant4_par04/-/blob/master/examplePar04_onnx.mac).

+## InputChecker

+KubeFlow passes all the parameters as string from its run UI.
+In order to debug type issues a small input checker component is build which will output the value of every KubeFlow UI parameter and its value type.
+This an independent component of the pipeline.

+> ***This component is specifically designed for KubeFlow usage***

+## Inference

+`Par04` is a C++ application which takes in as input an ONNX model, performs inference using it and outputs a `.root` file containing the simulated physics quantities which can be used for downstream analysis of particle showers.

+`Par04` currently supports 3 libraries - `ONNXRuntime`, `LWTNN` and `PyTorch`.
+The inference optimization pipeline currently being built is geared towards using `ONNXRuntime`.
+The execution providers that will be investigated for optimizing the ONNX model are -
+* ***Nvidia TensorRT*** - GPU
+* ***Nvidia CUDA*** - GPU
+* ***Intel oneDNN*** - CPU
+* ***Intel OpenVINO*** - CPU
+> *Support for **Intel OpenVINO** is currently on halt due to compatibility issues.*

 ### Output .root file

-The output of the inference component will be a `.root` file which can be opened using `TSystem` (C++) and `uproot` (python).
-The `.root` file contains the following data:
+The output of `Par04` is a `.root` file which can be opened using `TSystem` (C++) and `uproot` (python).
+The `.root` file contains the following structure:

 ```text
 output_file.root